dworthen/node-kepler/readme.md

 ### content
 ```

-The dirParse middleware attaches a list of files in a directory to the req body under the kepler property.
-The files are ordered based on when the were last edited, the most recently edited file being first.

 Each object in the list has access to the file [stats](http://nodejs.org/api/fs.html#fs_class_fs_stats).
 Here is an example of the type of object returned by dirParse.